ajdoc/ajd-validation/docs/advance_usage/scenarios.md

 ```

 ## Using alternative syntax in Group Sequence
 **Note: Currently using Group Sequence in alternative syntax does not work well.
-You can't mix and match field.
+Per field sub rule group sequence is not working well please refer to example 4.
 So it is recommended to use the normal/basic syntax for group sequencing.**

 ```php
 use AJD_validation\AJD_validation;